cdk-patterns/serverless/the-alexa-skill/typescript/README.md

 Keep these values safe as we will use them in a second.
 ### 4. Make Sure You Have An AWS Account with CLI Access
 You will need this to deploy the CDK stack anyway but for the next step we need to associate Alexa with our AWS Account so this is crucial
-### 5. Setup ASK CLI on your local machine:
+### 5. Setup ASK CLI on your local machine
 Alexa needs to associate your Amazon Developer Account with your AWS Account.
-The easiest way to do this is to run `ask configure` after you have installed the [Alexa Skills Kit CLI](https://developer.amazon.com/en-US/docs/alexa/smapi/quick-start-alexa-skills-kit-command-line-interface.html) (make sure to note the steps for first time install where you need to run the configure command)
+The easiest way to do this is to run `ask configure` after you have installed the [Alexa Skills Kit CLI](https://developer.amazon.com/en-US/docs/alexa/smapi/quick-start-alexa-skills-kit-command-line-interface.html)
 ### 6. Generate a Refresh Token
 We are going to use Postman to fetch a new `OAuth 2.0` token